IRUMVAEmmanuel1/TimeGrid/README.md

 # Time Grid

-This is the project which helps you to manage your different projects within the company.
+This is the project which helps you to manage your different projects within the company